warthog618/go-gpiocdev/README.md

 #### Write Output

-The current line value can be set with the [*SetValue*](https://pkg.go.dev/github.com/warthog618/go-gpiocdev#Line.SetValue)
+For lines requested as *output*, the current line value can be set with the [*SetValue*](https://pkg.go.dev/github.com/warthog618/go-gpiocdev#Line.SetValue)
 method: